Corruption in Finland: Politics

 Tax Administration director Mikko Laaksonen found company election funds for the National Coalition Party which were incorrectly reduced as the expense of company operations during the 1980s.
 In 1979, the largest newspaper advertisement expenses in Helsinki were by members of the Construction Committee.

 Mikko Sauli told Helsingin Sanomat on 11 May 2012 that political youth organizations overestimate membership to receive more state support.
 The large parties refused to give their member lists to authorities.
 State support was largest in 2012 for the centre (€670,000) and National Coalition Parties (€657,000).
 Ilkka Kanerva of the National Coalition Party was convicted in April 2012 for receiving bribes, and resigned from the Turku council the following month.

 Government

 In November 2016, Juha Sipilä's government allocated €100 million in public funds for Terrafame (known as the Talvivaara Mining Company).
 YLE TV News reported that a company owned by Sipilä's children and other relatives had a half-million-euro contract with Terrafame.
 According to Sipilä, Pöyry drew up the contract as a consultant.
 Pöyry's major owners are Henrik Ehrnrooth and his family.
-YLE reported that Georg and Henrik Ehrnrooth own a company in Luxemburg which organizes tax-haven companies for clients, including Jorma Ollila and Kari Stadigh.
+YLE reported that Georg and Henrik Ehrnrooth own a company in Luxemburg that organizes tax-haven companies for clients, including Jorma Ollila and Kari Stadigh.
 The company worked with Mossack Fonseca in Panama for several years.